insideout10/wordlift-plugin/src/readme.txt

 = What are the languages supported by WordLift? =

 WordLift currently supports 32 languages: Chinese, Danish, German, English, French, Italian, Dutch, Russian, Spanish, Portuguese, Swedish, Turkish, Albanian, Belarusian, Bulgarian, Catalan, Croatian, Czech, Estonian, Finnish, Hungarian, Icelandic, Indonesian, Latvian, Lithuanian, Norwegian, Polish, Romanian, Serbian, Slovak, Slovenian, Ukrainian.
+We also now **experimentally support** [hundreds of languages](https://wordlift.io/academy-entries/wordlift-languages/) with many different alphabets.

 = Is there a free trial? =

 Yes!
 All of our subscriptions come with a **14-day free trial**.
 If after two weeks you are not happy with WordLift, [contact us](mailto:support@wordlift.io) and we will cancel your subscription, no questions asked.
-In addition, with the purchase of our 6-month or 12-month packages, we offer free additional months.
-[Check it out](https://wordlift.io/pricing/)!

 = Who owns the structured metadata created with WordLift? =